seankwalker/cpsc-490/README.md

 of only tests which are targeted in `examples.sh` without modifying the workspace members.

-Alternatively, one can run a specific NF via `cargo run --bin [name]`.
+Alternatively, one can run a specific NF via `./build.sh run <name>`.
 The name of the NF is specified in the `Cargo.toml` file contained within the subdirectory of `test` containing that network function.
 The name of the subdirectory should be the same as the package name specified in the NF's